 Have you been denied a Concealed Carry Permit?

 If you have recently been denied a concealed carry permit application due to something on your background that you dispute, the gun rights attorneys at Kirk Kirk Howell Cutler & Thomas can help.
-Maybe you have previously had a concealed carry and your application to renew was denied, or maybe this was your first application ever.
+Maybe you have previously had a concealed carry permit in NC and your application to renew was denied, or maybe this was your first application ever.
 In either case, if your denial was based on a conviction that you believe is in error or should not disqualify you, reach out to us — we may be able to help.